 Their tactic is to make the warranty repair process so painful, that people would just give up and not call them.
 If you are in the market for a new house in Texas, do yourself a favor and avoid Meritage Homes.

-Review about: Meritage Homes House Construction.
+Product or Service Mentioned: Meritage Homes House Construction.

 Monetary Loss: $550000.